rsrini7/Notification-SSE-GLM-Flux/docs/01_system_architecture.md

 ### Core Explanation: The Main Components

-Our system has three main layers:
+Our system is built with a clear separation of concerns, organized into several key components that work together seamlessly:

-1.  **React Frontend**: This is what users see and interact with.
-It's the web application that runs in the browser, providing an "Admin Panel" to send broadcasts and a "User Panel" to receive them.
+1.  **React Frontend**: This is the user-facing part of our system.
+It's a modern web application that runs in your browser, providing two main interfaces: an "Admin Panel" for creating and managing broadcasts, and a "User Panel" for receiving real-time messages.
+It's like the dashboard and display screen of our notification system.
-2.  **Java Microservice**: This is the brain of the operation.
-It handles requests from the frontend, manages the business logic (like storing messages), and pushes updates to users.
+2.  **Java Microservice**: This is the powerful engine behind the scenes.
+Built with Spring Boot and WebFlux, it handles all the core business logic.
+It receives requests from the frontend, processes messages, interacts with the database, and pushes real-time updates to users.
+Think of it as the central control unit.
-3.  **Kafka & Database**: This is the infrastructure backbone.
-Kafka acts as the high-speed mail-sorting system that queues up messages, while the PostgreSQL database is the long-term archive for all sent messages.
+3.  **Kafka**: This is our high-speed, super-reliable messaging highway.
+Kafka acts as a distributed event streaming platform, ensuring that messages are queued, processed asynchronously, and delivered without loss.
+It's crucial for handling the flow of broadcast messages efficiently.
+4.  **PostgreSQL Database**: This is the long-term memory of our system.
+All broadcast messages, user data, and system configurations are persistently stored here.
+It ensures that even if parts of our system go down, your data is safe and sound.
+5.  **Redis Cache**: To make things lightning fast, we use Redis.
+It's an in-memory data store that acts as a super-speedy temporary storage for frequently accessed information, like active user connections or recently sent messages.
+This reduces the load on our main database and speeds up message delivery.

 ### Internal Walkthrough: How a Message Travels